-• Value added: Value added is defined as the value of outputs (per unit or in the aggregate) minus the cost of inputs purchased from other firms used to create output.
-Proponents of the industrial and manufacturing sectors point to its potential for high "value added."
-One measure of the efficiency of a fixed supply of industrial harbor land would be the amount of value added generated per acre for businesses located in the harbor.
+- Value added: Value added is defined as the value of outputs (per unit or in the aggregate) minus the cost of inputs purchased from other firms used to create output.4 Proponents of the industrial and manufacturing sectors point to its potential for high "value added."
+One measure of the efficiency of a fixed supply of industrial harbor land would be the amount of value added generated per acre for businesses located in the harbor. - Cargo: There is a reasonable argument that much of the industrial land in the Portland Harbor area serves a regional need for transshipment.
+Therefore, a regional measure of transshipment activity might be appropriate for measuring the efficiency of such land.
+Some measure of cargo (e.g., tonnage, volume, value, berth utilization) is an obvious choice.
+Because data are more readily available for tonnage of cargo, that is an alternate measurement of land-use efficiency in the Portland Harbor that we examine in this report.
+If the City were interested in tracking these alternative efficiency measures in the future, then tracking multiple measures of cargo (i.e., tonnage and value) would provide a more complete picture of cargo trends.

-&lt;sup>3 In that sense, value added is a measure of a firm's contribution to GDP.
+4 In that sense, value added is a measure of a firm's contribution to GDP.
 Another way to think about this is that everything that a firm itself puts into the production of a product (primarily the labor of its employees and capital) "add value" to the raw materials and intermediate goods and services it purchases to make its final product.